Raleigh Roof Repair Pros

 Full Shingle Replacement with High-Wind Rated Materials

-Damaged shingles are removed to bare decking, the deck is inspected for soft spots, and new architectural shingles rated for 130 mph winds are nailed using a six-nail pattern per shingle per NC building code updates adopted after 2012 storms, delivering a far more durable bond than the original four-nail installation.
+Damaged shingles are removed down to bare decking, and the deck is checked for soft spots.
+New architectural shingles rated for 130 mph winds are nailed using a six-nail pattern per shingle, following NC building code updates adopted after the 2012 storms.
+That is a stronger bond than the original four-nail installation.

 Aged Sealant Strip Failure

-Raleigh's humidity cycles between very wet summers and dry winter cold snaps, which accelerate the breakdown of the factory-applied asphalt sealant strip on the underside of shingles.
-Once that strip loses adhesion, shingles are held only by nails and become highly susceptible to wind uplift even in moderate 40–50 mph gusts common during spring pop-up storms.
+Raleigh's humidity swings between very wet summers and dry winter cold snaps.
+That cycle breaks down the asphalt sealant strip on the underside of shingles.
+The sealant strip is the factory-applied adhesive that bonds each shingle to the one below it.
+Once it fails, shingles are held by nails alone and can lift in the 40 to 50 mph gusts that come with spring pop-up storms.

 The Fix